Aloidendron dichotomum (Masson) Klopper & Gideon F.Sm.

 Quiver Tree, Kokerboom

 Aloe dichotoma (basionym), Aloe dichotoma var. montana, Aloe montana, Aloe ramosa, Rhipidodendrum dichotomum

-Aloidendron dichotomum, formerly known as Aloe dichotoma, is an extremely tough tree that may reach an age of over 80 years and a height of up to 23 feet (7 m).
-It has smooth branches, which are covered with a thin layer of whitish powder that helps to reflect away the hot sun's rays.
+Aloidendron dichotomum, formerly known as Aloe dichotoma, is an extremely tough tree with smooth branches, which are covered with a thin layer of whitish powder that helps to reflect away the hot sun's rays.
+It may reach an age of over 80 years and a height of up to 23 feet (7 m).
 The bark on the trunk forms beautiful, golden-brown scales, but beware, the edges of these scales are razor sharp.
 The crown is often densely rounded as a result of the repeatedly forked branches, hence the species name "dichotoma".
 The blue-green leaves are borne on terminal rosettes, but in juvenile plants the leaves are ranked in vertical rows.
 The bright yellow flowers are borne in winter.
 They have their first flowers when they are about 20 to 30 years old.